The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Introduction

 In what follows, let $\#$ denote any of the J-equation, deformed Hermitian Yang Mills (dHYM) equation, or Z-critical equation (note that we single out the dHYM equation to emphasize certain aspects specific to this much studied special case).

-\begin{question} Verify the existence of a solution to $\#$ via a finite number of effective conditions. \end{question}
+\begin{question} Verify the existence of a solution to $\#$ via a finite number of effective{/numerical} conditions. \end{question}

-This is a natural question which is open in general.
+This is a natural question related to the existence of \emph{subsolutions}, which is open in general.
 Such considerations have certainly also been of interest for other geometric PDE, notably for extremal K\"ahler metrics \cite{Calabi}, where effective conditions and optimal destabilizers have been investigated in a variety of different situations, such as toric geometry and its generalizations, or K-stability for Fano varieties (see e.g. \cite{Gabortoric, BlumLiuZhou, Hisamotooptimal, ZZhang, DelcroixJubert, Delcroix, DelcroixUKs, Dervanoptimal, Takahashioptimal}) and a number of open questions remain.
-The general picture is that even if one manages to characterize existence via algebro-geometric stability (e.g. K-stability) this typically involves testing an infinite number of conditions, and is therefore in general still far from being testable in practice.
+The general picture is that even if one manages to characterize existence via algebro-geometric stability (e.g. K-stability) this typically involves testing an infinite number of conditions, which are in general still far from being {satisfactorily understood}.

+The present work deals with Question \ref{Question intro} in the case of K\"ahler surfaces, providing first results in the direction of the J-equation, dHYM equation and Z-critical equation, which have the advantage that they all can be studied using obstructions arising from subvarieties, as opposed to those coming from general test configurations. {A secondary intention is moreover for this paper to serve as a `base case' in an induction on dimension argument in forthcoming work, illustrating wall-chamber decompositions for Z-critical equations in higher dimension}.